History of Detroit: Metropolitan region

-The Detroit area emerged as a major metropolitan region with construction of an extensive freeway system in the 1950s and 1960s which expanded in the ensuing decades.
-The 1950s, 60s, and 70s witnessed an expansion of the cultural phenomenon of U.S. muscle cars including Camaro, Mustang, and Charger.
+The Detroit area emerged as a major metropolitan region with the construction of an extensive freeway system in the 1950s and 1960s, which expanded in the ensuing decades.
+The 1950s, 60s, and 70s witnessed an expansion of the cultural phenomenon of U.S. muscle cars, including Camaro, Mustang, and Charger.
 Automotive designers and business executives such as Bill Mitchell, Lee Iacocca, and John DeLorean rose to prominence for their contributions.
-Freeways facilitated movement throughout the region with millions of people taking up residence in the suburbs.
+Freeways facilitated movement throughout the region, with millions residing in the suburbs.
 A desire for newer housing and schools accelerated migration from the city to the suburbs.
-Commensurate with the shift of population and jobs to its suburbs, the city has had to adjust its role within the larger metropolitan area.
-Downtown Detroit has seen a resurgence in the 21st century as a business center and entertainment hub with the opening of three casino resort hotels.
-In 1940, the city of Detroit held about one-third of the state's population, while the metropolitan region currently holds roughly one-half of the state's population.
+Commensurate with the population shift and jobs to its suburbs, the city has had to adjust its role within the larger metropolitan area.
+Downtown Detroit has seen a resurgence in the 21st century as a business center and entertainment hub, with three casino resort hotels opening.
+In 1940, Detroit held about one-third of the state's population, while the metropolitan region currently has roughly one-half of the state's population.
 For the 2010 census, the city of Detroit's population was 713,777, while metropolitan Detroit's combined statistical area had a population of 5,218,852.
-Through much of the 1990s and first decade of the 21st century, the city completed significant revitalizations.
-Immigration continues to play a role in the region's projected growth with the population of Detroit-Ann Arbor-Flint (CMSA) estimated to be 6,191,000 by 2025.
+The city completed significant revitalizations through the 1990s and the first decade of the 21st century.
+Immigration continues to play a role in the region's projected growth, with the population of Detroit-Ann Arbor-Flint (CMSA) estimated to be estimated to be 6,191,000 by 2025.